snow0112/imageprocess/README.md

 T : Transition Time in seconds to show the transition from start to end state as.

+The second part is about changing color space.

 To run the code from command line, first compile with:

 >> javac ImageConvert.java